Savasana during Pregnancy: 4 Ways to Safely Modify It

 - Keep your bottom leg straight.

-- Afterward, place a bolster or folded blankets in front of your straight leg and lay your upper knee on top.
+- Afterward, place a bolster or a stack of folded blankets in front of your straight leg and lay your upper knee on top.
 If the bolster feels too low, set a blanket over it.
 Keep both your top knee and your top ankle on the bolster (or blankets).

 - Finally, use a folded blanket under your belly if it’s pulling your center down.